Derek Chauvin defense expert blames heart disease and drug use for George Floyd’s death

 Proceedings began Wednesday with Nelson moving for Chauvin’s acquittal, arguing that prosecutors had presented witnesses with conflicting testimony and had not proved their case — a typical move for the defense after the prosecution rests.
 Hennepin County District Judge Peter A. Cahill denied the motion.

 Chauvin’s defense is expected to rest its case as soon as Thursday, far earlier than many had anticipated.
-Nelson has not said whether the former officer will take the stand
+Nelson has not said whether the former officer will take the stand.

 Closing arguments in the case are expected Monday.